The road was bumpy and my dog, Zeph, jostled in the back seat. A long, dramatic stretch and yowl told me he was displeased with my driving skills.

 And with that, away she went

 I walked back around to the fire, which was still going though the wind had begun to pick up again.
 I sat down in it’s orange light thinking about all that had occurred here this evening.
-I wanted to reach out to someone, tell them that I had just met Death and she was a foul-mouthed, whiskey drinking, mask-wearing badass.
+I wanted to reach out to someone, tell them that I had just met The Reaper and she was a foul-mouthed, whiskey drinking, mask-wearing badass.
 No one would believe me.

 I stood to put the fire out when I saw it, laying innocently on the seat.
 The dark stick stuck out brightly against the whiteness of the chair and the glow of the fire flickered making each knuckle pop with vibrance.
-The finger wand.
+The wand.
 Death’s finger.

 I picked it up, held it upright against the growing blow of the breeze.